 The peanut butter caramel frosting is soft and chewy on the inside, and the outside sets harder, creating a toffee candy sort of texture that is to die for!
 And it’s the easiest frosting to make ever – just one bowl, one spoon.
 Mix the the 4 ingredients by hand.
 No creaming butter and sugar for half an hour.
 No pile of dishes to do.
 Actually, if after mixing the cupcake batter you wash the bowl, you can just use it again for the frosting: 1 bowl for the whole cupcake recipe.

 They journey well too.
 Generally cupcakes are pretty fragile beings, that need gentle care.
-To be carried around they need to be put in special travel boxes, and you can still ruin their beauty by simply letting they touch each other or the sides of the box.
-But these cupcakes?
-You can just throw them in a sandwich zip bag and I promise you, they will arrive unscathed anywhere you take them.
+To be carried around they need to be put in special travel boxes, and you can still ruin their ephemeral beauty by simply letting they touch each other or the sides of the box.
+But these keto cupcakes?
+You can just throw them in a zip bag and I promise you, they will arrive unscathed anywhere you take them.
 The frosting does not move!

-How to make the keto chocolate cupcakes
+How to make

-Warm the butter on a double boiler or microwave just until completely melted.
+Warm the butter on a double boiler or microwave until completely melted.
 Do not boil the butter.
 If using the microwave, do it in short bursts or set it to defrost, which will gently warm up without burning.

-Add the cream to the butter, and mix them together.
-Then, add the cocoa powder, coffee or espresso powder, vanilla, and salt.
+Add the heavy cream to the butter, and mix them together.
+Then, add the sugar-free cocoa powder, coffee or espresso powder, vanilla, and salt.
 Mix it vigorously with a spatula (I broke the whisk on the first picture doing this) and it will become a very thick dough (1).

-Now add the eggs, one by one, breaking the yolks and incorporating them into the batter.
+Add the eggs, one by one, breaking the yolks and incorporating them into the batter.
 It’s gonna be smelling divine by now, and looking almost like melted chocolate (2).
 Don’t eat it yet!